Gary Wilson (musician): 2000s–2020s

 In 2014, Electric Six recorded a cover of "Gary's in the Park" as part of a pledge package for their Absolute Treasure Kickstarter campaign.
 The cover was subsequently released online.

 In January 2014, Wilson and long-time contemporary (also one-time art mail exchange colleague back in the 1970s) R. Stevie Moore finally received the chance to share the same stage for two nights in Brooklyn, NY.
 On January 24, 2014, both were invited as guest artists at Issue Project Room where R Stevie performed a solo set and Gary debuted a rarely performed piece titled "Gary Saw Linda Kissing John Cage".
-The performance piece paid much respect to Wilson's avant garde and cable access roots involving light arrangements of prerecorded Musique Conrete/electronic noise style samples, Wilson improvising on a baby grand piano, and the improvisational accompaniment of the TX Blind Dates Electronic Choir (Paul Millar, Chef Pittman, Sam Vandelinder, Patrick Healy, and T.W.
+The performance piece paid much respect to Wilson's avant garde and cable access roots involving light arrangements of prerecorded Musique Concrete/electronic noise style samples, Wilson improvising on a baby grand piano, and the improvisational accompaniment of the TX Blind Dates Electronic Choir (Paul D. Millar, Chef Pittman, Sam Vandelinder, Patrick Healy, and T.W.
 Bond).

 In 2015, Wilson made a surprise guest appearance on Jimmy Kimmel Live! during a performance by Earl Sweatshirt and BadBadNotGood.
 Early that year, Earl sampled Wilson's song "You Were Too Good to Be True" on his song "Grief" from the album I Don't Like Shit, I Don't Go Outside.

 In 2019, Gary and R. Stevie Moore visited each other and created an album together called "Fake News Trending".
 Other artists appear in the album too.
 They also released a single called Hey Gary (Have You Seen My Girl) with the album.

+Wilson featured on the Frost Children single "Mayfly" in 2022.

+In 2023, Gary Wilson released "The Marshmallow Man."